hyperledger-archives/ursa-rfcs/enclave-interface/README.md

 Another possibility is that this approach is too flexible and requires intimate knowledge about crypto algorithms.
-To mitigate this, predefined ciphers can be created for end consumers like RSA-3072-PSS-SHA256 or AES-256-GCM or AES-128-CBC-HMAC-SHA256 or XCHACHA20-POLY1305.
+To mitigate this, predefined ciphers can be created for end consumers like RSA-3072-PSS-SHA256 or AES-256-GCM, AES-128-CBC-HMAC-SHA256, XCHACHA20-POLY1305, ED25519, ECDSA-SHA256, or ECIES-SHA512-AES-GCM.
 This reduces algorithmic agility that is an inherent problem with many cryptographic libraries.

 # Rationale and alternatives